Notice of Pre-AIA or AIA Status

 The element (bold only) “using one or more neural networks to diagnose a condition depicted in a diagnostic image using a decoder of the one or more neural networks,” in its broadest reasonable interpretation, recites a mental process.
 This process could be performed using observation and judgment.

-The element “and generate a saliency map, indicating locations associated with the condition, based on the classification and a prediction of one or more portions of a set of diagnostic reports, wherein the prediction uses the one or more images and the textual data” in its broadest reasonable interpretation, recites a mental process.
+The element (bold only) “decode, using the decoder, an output of the cross-attention encoder to generate a saliency map, the saliency map indicating locations in the diagnostic image associated with the condition, based on the classification and a prediction of one or more portions of a set of diagnostic reports, wherein the prediction uses the diagnostic image and the textual data” in its broadest reasonable interpretation, recites a mental process.
 A saliency map highlights locations of interest in an image.
 A person could highlight locations of interest in an image based on a classification of the one or more objects in the one or more images, using the image itself, the textual data related to the image, and a prediction produced from a set of diagnostic reports, using observation and judgment.

 Thus, the claim recites an abstract idea.